sasankapdn/hybrid_data_guard_to_oci/lab-000/content.md

-# On-premises WebLogic Server to Oracle Container Engine for Kubernetes (OKE)
+# Hybrid Data Guard to Oracle Cloud Infrastructure Workshop
 ## Welcome

-This workshop lets you practice through the process of moving an existing On-premises WebLogic application into to a Kubernetes cluster in the Oracle Public Cloud.
+This workshop lets you practice through the process Production Database on Premises and Disaster Recovery with DBaaS BM or VM shapes in Oracle Cloud Infrastructure

 ## Access the labs